XScale: Processor families

 There are also standalone processors: the 80200 and 80219 (targeted primarily at PCI applications).

 PXA

 PXA System on a Chip (SoC) products were designed in Austin, Texas.
 The code-names for this product line are small towns in Texas, primarily near deer hunting leases frequented by the Intel XScale core and mobile phone SoC marketing team.
+PXA System on a Chip products were popular on smartphones and PDAs (with Windows Mobile, Symbian OS, Palm OS) during 2000 to 2006.